nclab/iccc-21/README.md

 ### A Quick Run in Test Mode

-You can get a quick first glance of the outcome music with the `TEST` flag, as descripted in the previous work.
+You can get a quick first glance of the outcome music with the `TEST` flag, as described in the previous work.

-To obtain the organum motets with diatonic contrapuntal parts, simply executed the original command:
+To obtain the organum motets with diatonic contrapuntal parts, simply execute the original command:

 ```
 mvn verify -Dexec.args="TEST"
 ```

-The generated music files in `.musicxml` format can be found in a fixed folder named `/ORGANUM.MOTET_TEST` under `/_projects` folder .
+The generated music files in `.musicxml` format can be found in a folder named `/ORGANUM.MOTET_TEST` under `/_projects` folder .

-To obtain the organum motets with chromatic contrapuntal parts, just add `CHROMATIC` flag in the arguments:
+To obtain the organum motets with chromatic contrapuntal parts, just add `CHROMATIC` flag as an argument:

 ```
 mvn verify -Dexec.args="TEST CHROMATIC"